-Candidate Information Sessions
+Candidate Information Night

-The Santa Cruz County Clerk/Elections Department is sponsoring Candidate Information Sessions where potential candidates can learn about the election process and ask questions of the county's chief election officials.
+The Santa Cruz County Clerk/Elections Department and City Clerks are sponsoring Candidate Information Nights where potential candidates can learn about the election process and ask questions of the County Clerk.
+The City Clerk for each city will also be in attendance to answer questions about running for city office.